YoloWingPixie/lsobot/README.md

           New-EventLog -LogName 'Application' -Source 'LSO Bot'

-All this does is allow LsoBot to write to the Windows Application log by creating a Source for it to write to.
+All this does is allow LSO BOT to write to the Windows Application log by creating a Source for it to write to.

 ## Creating a Discord Webhook